glillico/docker-compose-gickup/README.md

 # gickup

-A docker-compose file for my gickup environment.
+A docker compose file for my gickup environment.

 ## Usage